Family and Youth Engagement

 Our programs run from 7th to 12th grade to support students and their families as they progress through school and prepare for college.
 Our curricula build on one another to introduce concepts around leadership, service-learning, college preparation, and positive cultural identity.

-7th and 8th grade: Conexiones – a service-learning and culture after-school program that begins preparing students to think about college, and supports them in school
+7th and 8th grade: Conexiones – a service-learning and culture after-school program that begins preparing students to think about college, and supports them in school and in building a positive cultural identity.

 9th & 10th grade: Early Escalera works with freshman and sophomores to build leadership skills & prepare for college.